skull-candy/genieacs/README.md

 then press CTRL + X to exit the editor

 TIP: config.json can be found in  : /usr/lib/node_modules/genieacs/config
-Now restart the Service by repeating Step # 8 .
+Now restart the Service by repeating Step # 8 to apply the changes.

-# 10th Step (OPTIONAL):
+# 11th Step (OPTIONAL):
-If you wish to overwrite default config script of the router with your own defualt config script that you want to apply after a reset , then you have to add a special file type to the Genieacs-gui. it can be dome by adding the file type name in the
+If you wish to overwrite default config script of the router with your own defualt config script that you want to apply after a reset , then you have to add a special file type to the Genieacs-gui. it can be dome by adding the file type name in the "_form.html.erb"

+Update the file by runing the following :

+"sudo nano /genieacs-gui/app/views/files/_form.html.erb"
+Copy and paste the contents from the file : https://github.com/skull-candy/genieacs/blob/master/_form.html.erb to the text editor.

+Press CTRL + O and Press Enter to save the file then press CTRL + X to exit the editor

+Now restart the Service by repeating Step # 8 to apply the changes.

+TIP _form.html.erb: /home/**USERNAME**/genieacs-gui/app/views/files/

 # THE END !!!
 # Thank you For Reading And Following!